avm99963/infinitegforums/docs/developers/build.md

 # Build the extension
-A zip file with the contents of the extension, which can be uploaded to the Chrome Web Store and addons.mozilla.org, can be created with any of the following procedures (make sure to [install Go](https://golang.org) before building the extension, as it is needed during the build):
+A zip file with the contents of the extension, which can be uploaded to the Chrome Web Store and addons.mozilla.org, can be created by following these instructions. (make sure to [install Go](https://golang.org) before building the extension, as it is needed during the build).

+The last section explains how to build the extension automatically when you change the source code.

-## Using the release.bash script
+## Build the extension as a zip file
-Run `bash release.bash -h` in order to learn how to use this command.
-To summarize, the command accepts the `--channel` and `--browser` flags (or their short versions `-c` and `-b`).

-As an example, if you wanted to create a ZIP file of the beta-branded extension targeted for Firefox, you would run `bash release.bash -c beta -b gecko`.

-## Using make
-You can also use _make_ to build the extension.
-This is just a wrapper for the `release.bash` command.

-Run `make all` to build the extension for all the available channels and browsers.
+Run `make release` to build the extension for all the available channels and browsers.
 You can also run `make {target}` where `{target}` is one of the
-following: `chromium-stable`, `chromium-beta`, `chromium-mv3-beta`, `gecko-stable`.
+following: `release_chromium_stable`, `release_chromium_beta`,
+`release_gecko_stable`.

-Run `make clean` to clean all the release files (this removes the `out` folder, which is where the release files are saved).
+Run `make clean_releases` to clean all the release files (this removes the `out` folder, which is where the release files are saved).

+Take a look at `Makefile`, you'll find other targets for _make_ which do other interesting things (like `clean`, for instance).

-## Load the extension "without" building it
+## Build the extension continously with webpack development mode
-If you're developing the extension, you might want to load it into your browser without having to constantly build it after each change.
-In order to do that, you'll only have to manually generate the manifest each time you change the `template/manifest.gjson` file (or only once if you don't change it, and once every time you pull new changes to your git clone).
+If you're developing the extension, you might want to load it into your browser without having to constantly build it manually after each change.
+In order to do that, you can run `make serve_chromium`, `make serve_chromium_mv3` or `make serve_gecko` depending on the type of continuous build you want.

-In order to do that, run `go run generateManifest.go {browser}`, where `{browser}` is `CHROMIUM`, `GECKO` or `CHROMIUM_MV3`, and this will generate the `manifest.json` file for the specified browser in the `src` directory.
-Now, you can load the `src` folder directly in the browser in order to import the extension.
+This will run webpack with watch mode and continuously serve a fresh version of the compiled extension at `dist/{BROWSER}`, where `{BROWSER}` depends on the target you selected for _make_.
+You can load this folder in Chrome by going to `chrome://extensions` and selecting "Load unpacked".

+Keep in mind that while the extension is continuously built, it is not automatically being loaded into Chrome.
+You'll have to reload the extension manually in Chrome (but at least you won't have to both build and reload it).

 ## About the _Chromium MV3_ target
 Chromium is working in a